Chinese doctor who raised early alarm over coronavirus dies; Beijing declares 'people's war'

 More than two dozen large trade fairs and industry conferences in Asia, where billions of dollars worth of deals are usually done, have been postponed.

-Chinese-ruled Hong Kong, hit by months of anti-China unrest, said the coronavirus was hurting its economy and urged banks to adopt a “sympathetic stance” with borrowers.
+Chinese-ruled Hong Kong, hit by months of anti-government unrest, said the coronavirus was hurting its economy and urged banks to adopt a “sympathetic stance” with borrowers.

 But U.S. Treasury Secretary Steven Mnuchin said he still expected China to maintain its commitment to boost purchases of American goods and services by at least $200 billion over the next two years, as part of a Phase 1 trade deal.